davidjspooner/repoxy/requirements/ui/components/22_ui_component_repo_type_tile.md

 - Click/activate:
   - Notify parent (Repository Types panel) of the selection.
   - Parent then instructs Concertina Shell to push the corresponding Repository Browser panel.
+- Tiles show a **clear selected state** (e.g. thicker border, stronger elevation) so users can see the currently active repository type.

 - Focus/keyboard support:
   - Should be focusable and activatable via keyboard for accessibility.